SOM Steering Committee on Economic and Technical Cooperation

 APEC members engage in economic and technical cooperation to facilitate the development and implementation of measures that promote trade, investment and sustainable growth, bridging gaps in their level of development and available resources.

-The Senior Officials' Meeting (SOM) Steering Committee on Economic and Technical Cooperation (SCE) coordinates and manages APEC's economic and technical cooperation (ECOTECH) agenda, which is outlined in the Osaka Action Agenda.
-In 1996, an APEC Framework for Strengthening Economic Cooperation and Development was adopted to guide members in implementing the Osaka Action Agenda.
+The APEC Senior Officials' Meeting (SOM) Steering Committee on Economic and Technical Cooperation (SCE) coordinates and manages the APEC members' economic and technical cooperation (ECOTECH) agenda, which is outlined in the Osaka Action Agenda.
+In 1996, a Framework for Strengthening Economic Cooperation and Development was adopted to guide members in implementing the Osaka Action Agenda.

 - Provide policy guidance on ways to contribute to APEC's ECOTECH goals

-- Coordinate ECOTECH objectives and priorities between the APEC Economic Leaders' Meeting and Ministerial Meetings
+- Coordinate ECOTECH objectives and priorities between the APEC Economic Leaders' Meeting and the APEC ministerial meetings

-In 2010, Senior Officials endorsed a new Framework to Guide ECOTECH activities to guide the APEC-funded capacity building and all ECOTECH activities.
-This framework adopted a holistic approach by:
+In 2010, Senior Officials endorsed a new Framework to Guide ECOTECH Activities for APEC-funded capacity building and other ECOTECH activities.
+This framework adopted a holistic approach by

 - Regional economic integration